Main Page Modules Class Hierarchy Compound List File List Compound Members Related Pages

 Mathematical morpholology is an image analysis method, based on interpreting images as sets.
 For a more extended description, look at Pierre Soille's book, or wait until one is here!

 The description here is rather rough, and need to be polished.
-Installation

 Tools used: